TidesDB Admintool Reference

 - Read amplification, cache hit rate

-- Full configuration (compression, bloom filter, sync mode, etc.)
+- Full configuration (compression, bloom filter, sync mode, dividing level offset, tombstone density trigger and minimum, object-store lazy/prefetch compaction, etc.)

 - B+tree statistics (if enabled)